-Brother's Keeper landed in the mail from Netflix per a recommendation of a friend of mine and within the first 20-minutes it was a top 10 on my list, by the end it was top 5.
+Brother’s Keeper landed in the mail from Netflix on the recommendation of a friend of mine, and within the first 20 minutes, it was already a top ten on my list.
+By the end, it had moved firmly into my top five.

-Call me behind the times...the piece was released in 1992, but still it is as good as the day it was born.
-It took me a while to put it together, but after 45-minutes or so I realized that I was watching a mix between the novels, To Kill A Mocking Bird and Grapes of Wrath in a documentary film.
-Uncovering a small town, backwoods life in a social rarity of human nature and taking on a court case that flushed out the uniqueness of 4 brothers who lived together in one house since birth.
-I found myself struck over and over with a mild sense of awe by this piece and I wasn't sure why.
+Call me behind the times.
+The film was released in 1992, yet it feels as relevant and powerful today as it did when it was born.
+It took me a while to put it together, but after about 45 minutes I realized I was watching a documentary that felt like a hybrid of the novels To Kill a Mockingbird and The Grapes of Wrath.
+The film uncovers a small town, backwoods way of life and explores a rare pocket of human nature, all while taking on a court case that flushes out the uniqueness of four brothers who had lived together in one house since birth.
+I found myself struck again and again by a quiet sense of awe, though I wasn’t entirely sure why.

 TRAILER: http://www.youtube.com/watch?v=OlDSGMAyUrE